Radha Ravi: Career

 Rajadhi Raja (1989), Solaikuyil (1989), Chinna Thambi (1991), Annaamalai (1992), Uzhaippali (1993), Pooveli (1998), Padayappa (1999), Oru Murai Sollividu (2004), Iraivi (2016), Sarkar (2018) and Kadaisi Thotta (2025).

 He tried his hand in production with films such as Thai Maasam Poo Vasam (1990), Idhu Namma Bhoomi (1992), Chinna Muthu (1994) and Ilaignar Ani (1994).

-Apart from being a renowned actor, he is an eminent leader.
-He heads the Lions Club of Chennai and holds the post of secretary in Nadigar Sangam, which he headed a few years ago.
+Apart from being a renowned actor, he is also an eminent leader.
+He heads the Lions Club of Chennai and serves as the secretary of Nadigar Sangam, which he led a few years ago.

 Controversies

 Radha Ravi became known for his vocal criticism of the actions of other film personalities.
 On a few occasions, he has spoken out against the actions of several artists.
 He has also spoken out against larger organizations, such as the Film Employees Federation of South India.
 His comments were widely reported in the media and became controversial.
-Radha Ravi has also made misogynistic remarks on multiple occasions in public.
+Ravi has also made misogynistic remarks on multiple occasions in public.
 Once he said he would have opportunity to rape Aishwarya Rai if he had known Hindi.

 In March 2019, during a trailer release function for Kolaiyuthir Kaalam, he made misogynistic comments towards the film's lead actress Nayanthara, leading to his suspension from the DMK.
 He slut-shamed Nayanthara again in 2021.

 Radha Ravi has faced multiple accusations at the Dubbing Union and he had been accused of falsely claiming Datukship by the Government of Malacca, Malaysia.
-The Melakan government has confirmed that they never conferred Datuk title to Mr Radha Ravi.
-The building of Tamil Nadu Film Dubbing Association, of which Mr Radha Ravi is the long time president, is named as "Dato Radha Ravi Complex".
+The Melakan government has confirmed that they never conferred Datuk title to Ravi.
+The building of Tamil Nadu Film Dubbing Association, of which Ravi is the long time president, is named as "Dato Radha Ravi Complex".

-He criticised Asin Thottumkal on her visit to Sri Lanka, where the heavily opposed civil war took place, in 2010 for the filming of Ready.
-He was quoted as saying: "Sangam won't spare actress Asin's recent visit to Sri Lanka to take part in the shooting of her upcoming Hindi film Ready opposite Salman Khan".
-However, Sarathkumar, president of the Nadigar Sangam, stated that "it's the prerogative of the artiste to go to whichever country they wanted".
+He criticised Asin on her visit to Sri Lanka, where the heavily opposed civil war took place, in 2010 for the filming of Ready.
+He was quoted as saying: "Sangam won't spare actress Asin's recent visit to Sri Lanka to take part in the shooting of her 2011 Hindi film Ready opposite Salman Khan".
+However, R. Sarathkumar, president of the Nadigar Sangam, stated that "it's the prerogative of the artiste to go to whichever country they wanted".